 Of course, one of the reasons the West Coast is the best-known site of legendary American road trips is because it’s vast and diverse.
 And while that means plenty of opportunities for adventure and new experiences, it can also take a lot of planning.
 Especially if your time and funds are limited.
 (Whose aren’t?)

-So we put together this post to help guide you through the amazing, endlessly novel journey of west coast travel.
-We’ll point out some can’t-miss western destinations, provide tips and tricks on how to get there as comfortably and affordably as possible, and even suggest specific campgrounds to help you create an epic western itinerary as easily as possible.
-That way, you’re free to focus on the important thing: enjoying and making memories of your once-in-a-lifetime west coast trip!
+So we put together this post to help guide you through the amazing, endlessly novel journey of West Coast travel.
+We’ll point out some can’t-miss western destinations.
+We’ll provide tips and tricks on how to get there as comfortably and affordably as possible.
+We will even suggest specific campgrounds to help you create an epic western itinerary as easily as possible.
+That way, you’re free to focus on the important thing: enjoying and making memories of your once-in-a-lifetime West Coast trip!

 West Coast Road Trip Ideas